AlexJubs/Coldmail-script/README.md

 To use this script:

 1. `git pull git@github.com:AlexJubs/Coldmail-script.git`
-2. create an excel file, call it `Recruiter-Emails.xlsx`
+2. Create an excel file, call it `Recruiter-Emails.xlsx`
 3. In `Recruiter-Emails.xlsx` fill out each row with the 3 elements: <company_name> | <recruiter_email> | <recruiter_email> - optional
-4. set environment variables:
+4. Set environment variables by executing into your shell: `export gmail_email=<your gmail email>` and `export gmail_password=<your gmail password>`
+5. Go to your gmail account settings, click "Manage Google Account", then go to "Security" and turn on "Less secure app access" (and turn this off as SOON as you're done with this script)
+6. Make sure you have python3 installed and type `python3 coldmail.py` and watch your gmail "sent" page for the emails you just sent

+PS: Unless you're me from summer 2020, please change the email message text